markCwatson/mocker/README.md

 ## A note on networking:

-I am in the progress of replacing the networking setup from the use of linux utilities + `system()` to [netlink sockets in linux](https://man7.org/linux/man-pages/man7/netlink.7.html).
+I am in the progress of replacing the networking setup from the use of linux utilities + `system()` to [netlink sockets in linux](https://man7.org/linux/man-pages/man7/netlink.7.html) using [libmnl](https://www.netfilter.org/projects/libmnl/doxygen/html/).
 The roadmap is as follows:

-1. Creating veth pairs
+1. Creating veth pairs :white_check_mark:
 2. Moving interfaces to namespaces
 3. Setting interface state (up/down)
 4. Configuring IP addresses